BIMS Test: Inside OASIS-E

 How do you interpret the BIMS score?

-If the patient has a confirmed diagnosis associated with cognitive decline, the BIMS can establish a baseline for future assessments.
+If a patient has a diagnosis associated with cognitive decline, the BIMS can help establish a baseline for ongoing assessment and care planning.
 A BIMS score of 12 or less indicates a cognitive decline.
 If there is no documentation of a diagnosis but the patient has a positive BIMS screening, further evaluation is warranted.

 Need help with your OASIS review?